 Measles, Mumps, Rubella

-All students registered for 6 or more on-campus credits regardless of age or year of birth are required by New York to be informed about the risk of meningococcal meningitis and either obtain the meningitis shot against strains A,C, Y, W-135 or sign a waiver declining the vaccination.
+All students registered for 6 or more credits and attending class on campus, regardless of birth date, are required to receive information about the risk of meningococcal disease and the benefit of vaccination.
+Students are required to read the information and either obtain the meningitis vaccine or sign a vaccine refusal statement within thirty days of first class attendance.

 Submission Dates and Non-Compliance